Filtering allows a user to add or remove data items from a displayed data set by turning on and off certain predefined attributes.

 - Radio button set (either standalone or within a menu)

-A multi-selection filter is employed when the user has the option to pick more than one attribute from a category to modify the data results.
-Under the hood, multi-selections behave like checkboxes.
-Ways in which a single selection filter can manifest include:
+Use a multiselect filter when the user has the option to pick more than one attribute to modify the data results.
+Under the hood, multiselects behave like checkboxes.
+Types of multiselect filters include:

 - Checkbox set (either standalone or within a menu)

-Multiple category selection is most commonly manifested in either a vertical list on the left side of the page or within a horizontal drawer at the top of the data set.
+Multiple category selection is usually placed vertically on the left side of the page or horizontally at the top of the data set.
 Multiple categories should never be put within a menu or dropdown.